Create a virtual environment

 Poetry #

-- More detailed and comprehensive analysis of third-party dependencies
+- More comprehensive third-party dependency analysis

 - Automated virtual environment creation

-- More intuitive and user-friendly commands 🤔
+- More intuitive commands 🤔

 Installation #

-It’s straightforward: pip install poetry
+Straightforward: pip install poetry

-for global installation.
+for a global installation.

 Global Configuration #

-# List all configurations
+# List all configuration items

 poetry config --list